danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

     bind-key 4-b            "xbacklight -dec 10 -time 0"
     bind-key 4S-b           "xbacklight -inc 10 -time 0"

+cwm(1) can take some getting used to if you are more accustomed to a traditional desktop environment but with a little effort to learn to use it efficiently you will find it increases your productivity and decreases your dependence on the mouse or trackpad.

+In the above example, pressing WINDOWS+Return will spawn a terminal.

+#### Miscellaneous

-If you have performance issues in Firefox, in the navigation bar type: about:config <enter> then search for an enable this option:
+If you have performance issues in Firefox, in the navigation bar type: about:config *enter* then search for and enable this option:

     layers.acceleration.force-enable=true